-Council previously adopted the Procurement Policy on 16 December 2015 with the next review will be undertaken by June 2016, so that the re-adoption of the Procurement Policy will align with future financial years.
+Council previously adopted the Procurement Policy on 16 December 2014.
+The next review will be undertaken by June 2016 and then revert to annual reviews from then on, so that the re-adoption of the Procurement Policy will align with future financial years.